Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 19, 1932, Image 2

 to himself the skill with which he

-contrived not to have Elisabeth ac- and
+contrived not to have Elisabeth ac-

 company them.

-“nat was a dumb
+“That was a dumb little girl!”

-Lord, is she your
+Lord, is she

-something 7"
+something ?”’

-sweetheart or
+your sweetheart or

-he may have entertained on the sub-
+(he may have entertained on the sub-

 ject of Elisabeth’s status were then